-The RISI Board of Directors meets the third Tuesday of every month at 2:00 to 3:30 MST through a "Go to Meeting" online forum.
-The members and public are welcome to attend the meeting online by requesting information through the RISI front office for call-in numbers for any meeting.
-If an individual wishes to address the RISI Board of Directors, he or she may have three minutes to speak during the open session, audience participation portion of the meeting.
-To schedule time to address the board, please send your request to firstname.lastname@example.org so time is scheduled.
+The DIRI Board of Directors meets the third Tuesday of every month at 12:00 to 1:30 MST through a "Go to Meeting" online forum.
+The members and public are welcome to attend the meeting online by requesting information through the DIRI front office for call-in numbers for any meeting.
+If an individual wishes to address the DIRI Board of Directors, he or she may have three minutes to speak during the open session, audience participation portion of the meeting.
+To schedule time to address the board, please send your request to email@example.com so time is scheduled.

 The Board recognizes the value of public comment on educational issues and the importance of involving members of the public in its meetings.
 In order to permit fair and orderly expression of such comment, the Board will provide a period during certain Board meetings when visitors may present to the Board, or listen to certain discussions by the Board.
 Such presentations will be scheduled in advance.